 Cru Beaujolais has become the darling of Paris bistros and wine bars.
 One can't walk into one without seeing happy diners glubbing the stuff down.
 I imagine that once they glom onto what Marie-Elodie is doing there won't be much of this delicious juice to go around.

 Let's beat them to it!

-I have the only 12 cases (of only about 300 produced) allocated to the US market arriving here in mid-October.
+I have the last 15 cases (of only about 300 produced) allocated to the US market arriving here in mid-June.
 I wish it could be more!
 You'll want as much as you can get...